 The 28 acres encompassing the location today has more historic buildings condensed in one area than any other in the west.
 Moreover, it has become a National Landmark, with a portion designated as a California State Historic Park.

 Today, Old Sacramento, with its wood plank sidewalks and picturesque three-story buildings, caters to more than 5 million annual visitors.
-The National Registered landmark provides a Public Market, two museums, excursion cruises along the water front, a hotel, and numerous restaurants and boutique like shops.
+The National Registered landmark provides a Public Market, two museums, excursion cruises along the waterfront, a hotel, numerous restaurants. and boutique-like shops.

 Old Sacramento is located downtown and is convenient to reach by all freeways.
 From any direction take Interstate 5 to the J Street exit and follow the signs.
 Abundant covered parking at reasonable rates is available; enter at 3rd and J Streets.
 Also, there are a limited number of metered, 90-minute on-street parking spaces.